WGNI: History

 The FM (102.7) was put on the air in 1971 as WAAV, a beautiful music station.
 By this time, the AM transmitter site had been moved to River Road near Greenfield Lake and the original FM antenna was side mounted on the AM tower.
 Subsequently, a taller tower was built on the site to house the FM antenna until the station was sold to an owner which then purchased an existing tower south of Wilmington to upgrade their signal.

 In 1981, WAAV and WGNI were sold to Cape Fear Broadcasting, which was based in Fayetteville with two stations, WFNC and WQSM.
-Once this sale took place, WAAV & WGNI switched call letters and frequencies, WAAV going to 1340, and WGNI to 102.7.
-In the process WAAV changed to a "Music of Your Life" format and WGNI picked up the Adult Contemporary format.
+Once this sale took place, WAAV and WGNI switched call letters and frequencies, WAAV going to 1340, and WGNI to 102.7.
+In the process WAAV changed to the "Music of Your Life" format and WGNI picked up the adult contemporary format.

 In the fall of 1999, Cape Fear Broadcasting announced the sale of their Wilmington and Fayetteville stations to their current owners, Cumulus Media.
 This sale was challenged by Ocean Broadcasting of Wilmington because it would give Cumulus 6 FMs and an AM in Wilmington, and about 55 percent of market revenue.
 After selling one of their FM's, a change in the FCC, and other matters, the sale was finally approved in the spring of 2001.

 GNI features several promotions each year.
 One popular promotion is the WGNI Beach Bag.
 Each Summer (labeled the 102 Days of Summer), GNI gives listeners the chance to call in and win a Beach Bag.
 The bag is filled with several prizes.
 Along with popular contesting and music, WGNI provides the community with frequent traffic and weather information.
 During the Hurricane Season, GNI is "Wilmington's Hurricane Information Station" and provides listeners with around the clock weather coverage.

-Like many other AC stations across the country, WGNI airs 24/7 Christmas music during the holiday season (usually beginning in late November).
-This is promoted on air as "Wilmington's Original All Christmas Music Station."
+Like many other adult contemporary stations across the country, WGNI airs 24/7 Christmas music during the holiday season (usually beginning in late November).
+This is promoted on air as "Wilmington's Original All Christmas Music Station".
 The format continues through mid-night Christmas Day.

-Currently WGNI's on-air staff includes the nationally syndicated Bob & Sheri Morning show, Wilmington radio veteran and program director Jackie Jordan, and former WBNQ morning show co-host Ray Wagner.
-Weekends consist of "The More Music Weekend," in addition to several syndicated programs including The Hollywood 5 with Bert Weiss, Backtrax USA with Kid Kelly, and The Daly Download with Carson Daly.